-Most of us take for granted the beauty and spirit these two plants add to our holiday decor, but how did these two plants make their way into our holiday history books anyway?
+Most of us take for granted the beauty and spirit these two plants add to our holiday decor, but how did they make their way into our holiday history books to begin with?

-Though we think of mistletoe as the kissing plant, this small herb has a history that dates back thousands of years.
-For the Greeks, mistletoe was likened to a natural cure-all.
-The plant was used to assuage all types of illnesses, but it may be the Celtic druids who transformed this healing herb into a sign for romance during the first century A.D., says History.com.
+Though we think of mistletoe as the kissing plant, this small herb has played multiple roles.
+In fact, it has a history that dates back thousands of years.
+For the Ancient Greeks, mistletoe was likened to a natural cure-all that was used to assuage all types of illnesses.
+Nevertheless, it was the Celtic Druids who transformed this healing herb into a sign for romance during the first century C.E.

 What should we know about Poinsettias?